paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2016-10-05-kunstmuseum_basel.md

   caption: 'Hilla and Bernd Becher, <cite>Gas Tanks</cite>, 1983-92.'
 %}

-The strength of Ruscha's work comes from a keen focus on a particular subject matter and repetition thereof, but arguably the work of **[Hilla and Bernd Becher][7]** is more successful.
-This is quite something, when you consider that their photography is trained on Europe's mundane post-war industrial landscape.
-Each series is focused on a particular type of building -- water towers, coal bunkers, gas tanks -- and given a consistent framing, you begin to study which elements are needed for these structures to function, and which are more idiosyncratic in nature.
+The strength of Ruscha’s work comes from a keen focus on a particular subject matter and repetition thereof, but arguably the work of **[Hilla and Bernd Becher][7]** is more successful.
+This is quite something, when you consider that their photography is trained on Europe’s mundane post-war industrial landscape.
+Each series is focused on a particular type of building — water towers, coal bunkers, gas tanks — and given a consistent framing, you begin to study which elements are needed for these structures to function, and which are more idiosyncratic in nature.

 {% include 'figure' with '/images/2016/10/kunstmuseum_basel/stella.jpg'
   caption: 'Frank Stella, <cite>Demaskus Gate: Variation 1</cite>, 1969–70.'
 %}

 Within the underground foyer that links the old and new buildings, I found more to excite me.
-I was drawn into this space by **[Frank Stella][8]**'s large and colourful <cite>Demaskus Gate: Variation 1</cite>.
+I was drawn into this space by **[Frank Stella][8]**’s large and colourful <cite>Demaskus Gate: Variation 1</cite>.
 The simplicity and abstract nature of this piece, reaffirmed my appreciation for such work.
 Sat alongside similar pieces from both Stella and other artists, within this space I found it hard to ignore how my brain is wired, certainly in terms of its visual sensibilities.

 {% include 'figure' with '/images/2016/10/kunstmuseum_basel/lewitt.jpg'
   caption: 'Sol LeWitt, <cite>All double combinations (superimposed) of six geometric figures (circle, square, triangle, rectangle, trapezoid and parallelogram)</cite>, 1977.'
 %}

-Along the far wall, **[Sol LeWitt][9]**'s arrangement of geometric shapes had been recreated.
+Along the far wall, **[Sol LeWitt][9]**’s arrangement of geometric shapes had been recreated.
 Not only was this striking, but I thought it worked well as an artistic representation of a front-end component library.

 {% include 'figure' with '/images/2016/10/kunstmuseum_basel/albers.jpg'
   caption: 'Josef Albers, <cite>Fugue</cite>, 1925.'
 %}

 The final piece in this foyer that caught my eye was that by **[Josef Albers][10]**.
-I'm fairly certain I've seen Albers work before, but on reviewing [the combined collection of items created by both Josef and wife Anni][11], these are two artists whose work I need to spend more time with.
+I’m fairly certain I’ve seen Albers work before, but on reviewing [the combined collection of items created by both Josef and wife Anni][11], these are two artists whose work I need to spend more time with.

 Moving on to the original building, art of the classical periods was abundant, with a large selection of work from well known artists evident also.
-Walking round the galleries, it was clear that my A-level in art history hadn't gone entirely to waste, as I correctly guessed many of the artists before checking the labels next to their work.
+Walking round the galleries, it was clear that my A-level in art history hadn’t gone entirely to waste, as I correctly guessed many of the artists before checking the labels next to their work.

 {% include 'figure' with '/images/2016/10/kunstmuseum_basel/kirchner.jpg'
   caption: 'Ernst Ludwig Kirchner, <cite>Davos In Snow</cite>.'